LunarG/VulkanTools/README.md

 The following components are available in this repository over and above what is mirrored from Vulkan-LoaderAndValidationLayers repository
 - Api_dump, screenshot and example layers (layersvt/)
-- Intel sample driver and null driver (icd/)
-- tests for the Intel Ilo sample driver (tests/)
+- tests for the vktrace and vkreplay (tests/)
 - vktrace and vkreplay, API capture and replay  (vktrace/)

 ## Contributing